tejuscs/adb_azure/adb-provisioning-pre-requisites/adb-provisioning-pre-requisites.md

-# Provisioning an Autonomous Transaction Processing Database Instance
+# Pre-requisiteis to provision an Autonomous Transaction Processing Database@Azure

 ## Introduction

-This lab walks you through the steps to get started using the Oracle Autonomous Transaction Processing Database - Serverless @Azure.
-You will provision a new database.
+This lab walks you through the steps to get started using the Oracle Autonomous Database@Azure.

+Pre-requisites before provisioning Autonomous Database@Azure.

 Estimated Time: 20 minutes